monsoonmaelstrom/book2/book2.md

 ----

 I spend most of the next two days cradling Hazel’s limp body.
 I swear I’m not doing anything, but she does look better.
 Even I’m seeing it by this point.
 She still hasn’t woken up though.
-It’s been five days now, and though she looks better, my fear isn’t abating the longer this goes on.
+It’s been five days now, and while she looks better, my fear isn’t abating the longer this goes on.

 There’s also the matter of Reese.
 I know Peter’s still been looking for her, and been coming up empty.
 I haven’t been able to help and that’s been eating at me too.
 I can’t be totally sure Iverson didn’t take her, but based on the two and a half days we spent as his unwilling guests, I don’t think he did.
 I think he just used her absence to his advantage and I was stupid enough to fall for it.